ovainola/ovainola.github.com/_posts/2017-14-5-Neural_networks_categorization_problem.md

 s_j = f(x_i, \theta, b)_j = (\theta x + b)_j
 \end{equation}

-Looks intimidating, how do we use it? $$s_j$$ represents just the score of the function and $$j$$ and $$y_i$$ represent indeces. $$y_i$$ is special case and repsents the correct index (or the correct class).
+Looks intimidating, how do we use it? $$s_j$$ represents just the score of the function and $$j$$ and $$y_i$$ represent indeces. $$y_i$$ is special case and represent the correct index (or the correct class).
 Let's say we have input vector, which has six (6) elements.
 We'll calculate the score using linear function and the output vector has (4) elements, which represent our categories.
 Let's say the correct class is index 1 and use it to calculate the loss:

 ```python